tlevine/arabic-tweets/readme.md

 dataset that works fine in desktop statistics programs (Excel, SAS, &c.).

 ## Converting data
-I clean up the spreadsheets slightly, load them into MySQL, then convert the data from there into the various formats.
+I've cleaned up the spreadsheets slightly and loaded them into MySQL.
+Now we can pull them out of MySQL into R, Python (Pandas), &c.

 ### Cleaning up spreadsheets
 Download the files to the `tweets` directory, and gunzip them; they'll now be